Skip to main content

 redux is using shallow equality checking.
 When comparing whether the data is the same, shallow equality checking doesn't check whether the inside of the data has changed, but rather determines that the reference of the data has changed.
 If it is the same, it has not changed.

-If using deep eqaulity checking, we suffer performance losses because all object have to be compared one by one.
+If using deep equality checking, we suffer performance losses because all object have to be compared one by one.
 So, when we changed the object, we used immutable data that guarantees that the reference is also changed, and we use immer because it guarantees that the object is immutable with any changes.

 Even if you have never consciously used an immer, if you are using a redux-toolkit to use redux, you are already using an immer.